rerun-io/rerun/docs/content/reference/viewer/selection.md

 ### Data & blueprint sections
 The data section always shows static, raw user logged data for the currently selected time.
-Some objects, e.g. Space Views, may not have a data section and expose only Blueprint options.
+Some objects, e.g. Views, may not have a data section and expose only Blueprint options.

 In contrast, the Blueprint section is timeline independent and exposes the [Blueprint settings](blueprint.md) of an entity in the context of a given View.